HopopOps/k8s-ldap-auth/README.md

 ## What

-This is a webhook token authentication plugin implementation for ldap backend inspired by Daniel Weibel article "Implementing LDAP authentication for Kubernetes" at https://itnext.io/implementing-ldap-authentication-for-kubernetes-732178ec2155
+This is a webhook token authentication plugin implementation backed by LDAP.

 k8s-ldap-auth is released as a binary containing both client and server.